FruitzLovesFruit/task2-gci/README.md

 ---

-I created this directory where I made the Cloud Funtcion through the Firebase CLI.
+I created this directory where I made the Cloud Function through the Firebase CLI.

 In the functions folder, the *index.js* script is the script which returns "Hello World!".

 ---